xalelax/blog/_drafts/time_series_forecasting_lstm_tensorflow.markdown

 [prefetch](https://www.tensorflow.org/api_docs/python/tf/data/Dataset#prefetch) it.

 Now that the data is prepared, we need to define the model.
-The specifics of the neural architecture I am using here are not particularly optimized.
-The basic idea behind it is that I wanted to try to encode past observations in a latent space, and then use the encoded past as a sort of "context" to then perform forecasts with an LSTM. % footnote analogie con machine translation REPET
+The specifics of the neural architecture I am using here are not particularly optimized, but they follow from the basic idea that I want to encode past observations in a latent space, and then use the encoded past as a sort of "context" to then perform forecasts with an LSTM. % footnote analogie con machine trans

 ...figura...